sm9801/Digit-Recognition-with-CNN-and-Pytorch/README.md

-# Digit Recognition Using PyTorch and Convolutional Neural Networks (CNN)
+# Digit Recognition Using Convolutional Neural Networks (CNN) and PyTorch

-## Overview
+## 📜 **Overview**

-This project implements a digit recognition system built from scratch using PyTorch and Convolutional Neural Networks (CNN).
-It explores custom implementations of key deep learning functionalities, such as training, prediction, and activation functions.
-The model achieves a validation accuracy of **94%**, highlighting its effectiveness in recognizing handwritten digits.
+This project implements a digit recognition system using PyTorch, Convolutional Neural Networks (CNNs), and Computer Vision techniques.
+The project is built entirely from scratch, including custom implementations of training, prediction, activation functions, and their derivatives.
+The best-performing model achieved a validation accuracy of **94%** and excelled on the test dataset.

 ---

-## Features
+## 🚀 **Features**

 - **Custom Train and Predict Functions**: Implemented custom training and prediction pipelines for greater flexibility.
 - **ReLU Activation**: Developed a ReLU activation function along with its derivative for backpropagation.